alexisbaxman/demo_bids-manager_documentation/book/converter.md

 # Converter Tab

-The first tab you'll see in BIDS-Manager is the `converter tab.
+The first tab you'll see in BIDS-Manager is the `converter tab`.
 This is where you can `scan` your raw data, identify different patterns and run the `conversion` into a BIDS compliant dataset.

 <img src="../static/converter/1_general.png" alt="general-gui" width="400px" align="center">